-During the reconstruction of the books and records, the directors of the Group also relied upon the documents provided by their counter-parties including the reprinting of bank advices and the bank statements from the banks for all the relevant periods, namely for the period from 1 July 2016 to 31 August 2017.
-Certain book entries were made based on available information from the counter-parties known to the management of the China subsidiaries, in particular, the off-setting of accounts between the China subsidiaries and counter-parties who acts as customer as well as supplier for the supply of mushrooms and bamboo shoots.
-The legal counsel performed certain authentication procedures to formalise the indebtedness.
+During the reconstruction of the books and records, the directors of the Group also relied upon the documents provided by their counter-parties including the reprinting of bank advices and the bank statements from the banks for all the relevant periods, namely for the period from 1 July 2017 to 31 August 2017.
+Certain book entries were made based on available information from the counter-parties known to the management of the China subsidiaries, in particular, the offsetting of accounts between the China subsidiaries and counter-parties who acts as customer as well as supplier for the supply of mushrooms and bamboo shoots.
+The legal counsel of the China subsidiaries performed certain authentication procedures to formalise the indebtedness.
 Certain cash transactions made with the counter-parties and offsetting arrangements were also accounted for as a basis of recognising cash sales generated and provision of services rendered by third parties.

-Based on the matters referred to in the foregoing paragraphs, we were unable to determine the completeness and accuracy of the recording of the transactions that occurred during the financial year ended 30 June 2017 and balances as of the reporting date.
-Though there were possible alternative audit procedures as mentioned above that can be carried out, we were unable to satisfy the extent of audit evidence being gathered to ensure that there were sufficient appropriate audit evidence due to the destruction of documents.
-However, in the opinion of the Board who considered that the manner in which the assets were being determined and the liabilities assumed were duly accounted for has been appropriately prepared and the Board reiterates the fact that they were not aware of any irregularities found or known to them other than matters reported herein regarding the books and records being maintained by the China subsidiaries and the Hong Kong subsidiary.
-Regarding the matters referred by the then auditors, to the best of the ability of the Board, all information and explanations, where possible, have been reasonably provided by the Group to us.
+Based on the matters referred to in the foregoing paragraphs, we were unable to determine the completeness and accuracy of the recording of the transactions that occurred during the financial year ended 30 June 2018 and balances as of the reporting date.
+Though there were limited alternative audit procedures as mentioned above that can be carried out, we were unable to satisfy the extent of audit evidence being gathered to ensure that there were sufficient appropriate audit evidence due to the destruction of documents.
+However, in the opinion of the Board of Directors of the Company ("the Board") who considered that the manner in which the assets were being determined and the liabilities assumed were duly accounted for has been appropriately prepared and the Board reiterates the fact that they were not aware of any irregularities found or known to them other than matters reported herein regarding the books and records being maintained by the China subsidiaries and the Hong Kong subsidiary.